openmeteo/pthelma/docs/hspatial/api.rst

    Performs integration on an entire surface.

-   *mask* is a gdal dataset whose first band is the mask; the gridpoints of the mask have value zero or non-zero. *data_layer* is an :class:`ogr.Layer` object containing one or more points with values (all *data_layer* features must be points and must also have a *value* attribute, which may, however, have the value :const:`NaN`). *target_band* is a band on which the result will be written; it must have the same GeoTransform as *mask*, and these two must be in the same co-ordinate reference system as *data_layer*. *funct* is a python function whose first two arguments are an :class:`ogr.Point` and *data_layer*, and *kwargs* is a dictionary with keyword arguments to be given to *funct*.
+   *mask* is a gdal dataset whose first band is the mask; the gridpoints of the mask have value zero or non-zero. *mask* can also be a :class:`django.contrib.gis.gdal.GDALRaster` object.

+   *data_layer* is an :class:`ogr.Layer` object containing one or more points with values (all *data_layer* features must be points and must also have a *value* attribute, which may, however, have the value :const:`NaN`).

+   *target_band* is a band on which the result will be written; it must have the same GeoTransform as *mask*, and these two must be in the same co-ordinate reference system as *data_layer*. *target_band* can be either a :class:`django.contrib.gis.gdal.GDALBand` object or a gdal band object.

+   *funct* is a python function
+   whose first two arguments are an :class:`ogr.Point` and *data_layer*, and *kwargs* is a dictionary with keyword arguments to be given to *funct*.

    This function calls *funct* for each non-zero gridpoint of the mask.